alphaura/Betsson-Git/README.md

 ### Desktop

     On desktop on the other hand, you have the mobile's bottom menu features including the "Blog" page in the top menu alongside the FAQ's, login and register buttons.

+## Login Popup

+    When the "Log In" or "Entrar" button in the top menu section is clicked, a login popup will appear, prompting users to enter their credentials to log in.
+Additionally, the login popup features an error message when the internal log in button is clicked, that reads "Error: Action cannot be completed, no server found."
+This message serves as a reminder that this is a replicated homepage with limited functionality.

 ## Hero Section